ajwills72/rmip/docs/teacher_notes.md

 total time this takes should not exceed one hour per report (excluding breaks, which you should take regularly).
 It's likely you will get faster with practice, but if your average over the first five reports is substantially more than an hour, speed up (e.g. write briefer comments).
+For TAs on an hourly rate, report marking is paid at one report per hour.

 In addition, allow two hours for the initial markers' meeting and the preparation required for it.